mlab817/ipms/README.md

 ![cover](https://raw.githubusercontent.com/mlab817/ipms-rest/main/cover.png)

-## About IPMS
+## About PIPS

-The Investment Programming and Management System (or simply IPMS) is a web application built using the PHP Laravel Framework (v.8.*).
+The Public Investment Program System (now PIPS, previously Investment Programming and Management System or simply IPMS) is a web application built using the PHP Laravel Framework (v.8.*).
 We believe that Public Investment Programming (PIP) formulation and updating should focus on identification and prioritization of programs and projects rather than merely encoding entries into a collection system (be it MS Excel, Google Sheets or any other platform).
-The IPMS is built as RESTful API to make development more flexible and easy to build on.
+The PIPS is envisioned to be clone of NEDA's PIP Online System.

 The objectives of the IPMS are as follows: